 Students may also sign up for a summer-long independent study.
 Students must select a topic that is related to their visit to the Caribbean.
 Students then create a syllabus that explains their topic of interest, provides a complete reading list, a six-week reading schedule, and methods of assessment that could include weekly reading summaries, a final paper, and a final presentation.
 See the professors for more information on this independent study option.

-Dearing the entire length of stay, all students will reside at the Dover Beach Hotel: http://doverbeach.com/.
-Two or three student will share each hotel room.
+During the entire length of stay, all students will reside at the Dover Beach Hotel.
+Two students share each hotel room.
 This hotel is convenient to public transportation, restaurants, and shopping.
 Each hotel room is equipped with a kitchen (refrigerator, stove top, oven, and utensils) and linens.

 Students also participate in the following non-curricular field trips

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.